adeen-atif/MPI-Cluster/README.md

-# MPI-Cluster
-## Making an MPI Cluster using two computers on the same LAN
+# Making an MPI Cluster using two computers on the same LAN

-# Master PC
+# Master Computer
 Make sure you’re logged in on your Ubuntu system using an ID which has sudo access

 Open the terminal